link1905/system-design-101/content/docs/data-persistence/sql-database/concurrency-control.md

 }
 ```

-Notice what happens here —
+Notice what happens here.
-the balance goes wrong without any error or exception.
+The balance goes wrong without any error or exception,
-The system silently produces incorrect results.
+the system silently produces incorrect results.

 ## ACID